Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter

-Another means of probing dense matter is X-ray emission from hotspots on the surface of rotating NSs.
-Pulse-profile modeling of modulations in the hotspot lightcurve primarily results in an upper limit on the compactness, and hence a lower limit on the radius.
-Initial results obtained by NICER~\cite{Bogdanov:2019ixe,Bogdanov:2019qjb,Bogdanov:2021yip} for \oldNICER~\cite{Miller:2019cac,Riley:2019yda} complement the tidal measurements from GW170817~\cite{TheLIGOScientific:2017qsa,Abbott:2018wiz,Abbott:2018exr}, as they constrain the EoS at $1$-$2\,\rhonuc$~\cite{Lattimer:2000nx} from the soft side~\cite{Landry:2020vaw}.
+Another means of probing dense matter is x-ray emission from hotspots on the surface of rotating NSs.
+Identifying and modeling modulations in the hotspot lightcurve can be used to measure NS radii.
+Initial results obtained by NICER~\cite{Bogdanov:2019ixe,Bogdanov:2019qjb,Bogdanov:2021yip} for PSR \oldNICER~\cite{Miller:2019cac,Riley:2019yda} complement the tidal measurements from GW170817~\cite{TheLIGOScientific:2017qsa,Abbott:2018wiz,Abbott:2018exr}, as they constrain the EoS at $1$-$2\,\rhonuc$~\cite{Lattimer:2000nx}, disfavoring the softest EoSs~\cite{Landry:2020vaw}.
 This ensemble of theory, experiment and observation has helped to establish an overall picture of NS matter in the last few years~\cite{Jiang:2019rcw,Raaijmakers:2019dks,Dietrich:2020efo,Landry:2020vaw,Biswas:2020puz}, which is nonetheless still unresolved at high densities.

-Recently, a measurement of the radius of the \externalresult{$2.08^{+0.07}_{-0.07}$} \Msolar~pulsar \newNICER~\cite{Cromartie:2019kug,Fonseca:2021wxt} using X-ray data from NICER and XMM-Newton was reported by two independent analyses~\cite{Miller:2021qha,Riley:2021pdl}.
+Recently, a measurement of the radius of the 2.08 \Msolar~pulsar PSR \newNICER~\cite{Cromartie:2019kug,Fonseca:2021wxt} using x-ray data from NICER and XMM-Newton was reported by two independent analyses~\cite{Miller:2021qha,Riley:2021pdl}.
 This radius constraint presents a rare glimpse of the properties of the most massive NSs, and a golden opportunity to obtain observational information about the maximum NS mass, $\Mmax$, as well as potential phase transitions in NS cores.
-Similar to \oldNICER\, and as expected from X-ray pulse profile modeling in general, the new measurement primarily places a lower bound on the radius.
-In the context of the preferred hotspot model in each analysis, \cite{Miller:2021qha} finds \MillerR~km and \cite{Riley:2021pdl} obtains \RileyR~km (medians and symmetric 68\% credible intervals).
-For context, \cite{Landry:2020vaw} previously bound the radius of $2.08\,\Msolar$ NSs to \externalresult{$12.08^{+0.79}_{-0.98}$} km at the 68\% level.
+In the context of the preferred hotspot model in each analysis, \cite{Miller:2021qha} finds \MillerR~km and \cite{Riley:2021pdl} obtains \RileyR~km for \newNICER's radius (medians and symmetric 68\% credible intervals).
+For context, the inference reported in \cite{Landry:2020vaw} predicts the radius of $2.08\,\Msolar$~NSs to be \externalresult{$12.08^{+0.79}_{-0.98}$} km at the 68\% confidence level.

 Observations of the most massive NSs, such as \newNICER, have important implications beyond the EoS.
 They inform the NS mass distribution~\cite{OzelPsaltis2012,Kiziltan:2013oja,Alsing:2017bbc,Farrow:2019xnc,FarrChatziioannou2020,Wysocki:2020myz,Chatziioannou:2020msi,Fishbach:2020ryj}, the classification of the heaviest NS candidates observed with GWs~\cite{Essick:2020ghc}, our understanding of the proposed mass gap between NSs and black holes~\cite{Kreidberg:2012ud,Farr:2010tu}, and the characteristics of NS merger remnants~\cite{Bernuzzi:2020tgt} that influence electromagnetic counterpart emission~\cite{Margalit:2017dij,Bauswein:2017vtn}.
 The properties of the high-density EoS are also connected to the properties at other density scales through correlations shaped by causality considerations~\cite{Rhoades:1974fn,Kalogera:1996ci}.